© 2026 WNIJ and WNIU

 Pixabay

-When I was accepted to grad school, I had no idea how I was going to manage.
-I was a newly separated parent and I moved to DeKalb with two part time jobs and a small journalism portfolio.
+When I was accepted to graduate school, I had no idea how I was going to manage.
+I was a newly separated parent, and I moved to DeKalb with two part-time jobs and a small journalism portfolio.

-When I looked at the daily rate for campus childcare, my heart fell.
-But I could afford a day, maybe two if I scheduled classes strategically.
+When I looked at the daily rate for campus child care, my heart sank.
+I could afford a day — maybe two — if I scheduled classes strategically.
 Then I found a page about support for students.

-After a quick meeting, I found out that I qualified to have all of my childcare costs covered while completing my master’s degree.
+After a quick meeting, I learned I qualified to have all of my child care costs covered while completing my master’s degree.

-This was thanks to two programs: the Preschool for All Expansion program and a grant called Childcare Access Means Parents in School, or CCAMPIS for short.
+This was thanks to two programs: the Preschool for All Expansion Program and a grant called Child Care Access Means Parents in School, or CCAMPIS.

-I found out today that the CCAMPIS program has been eliminated at NIU because the federal government has cut funding to the program.
+I found out today that the CCAMPIS program has been eliminated at NIU because the federal government cut funding.

 This confuses me.

-Without the grant, it’s likely my wages would have remained stagnant.
-Prior to getting my master’s degree, I never earned more than $16 hourly from an employer.
+Without the grant, it is likely my wages would have remained stagnant.
+Before earning my master's degree, I never made more than $16 an hour.

-Now, I teach at the university, which gives me a flexible schedule for my kids.
+Now, I teach at the university, which gives me a flexible schedule for my children.
 I live in the community and own my home.
-My education was my fastest path to self sufficiency.
+My education was my fastest path to self-sufficiency.

-Hopefully parents will be able to pick up the slack from other safety nets like 4C.
-The center’s staff cares deeply about its families and knows our community and its resources.
+Hopefully, parents will be able to rely on other safety nets, such as 4-C. The center's staff cares deeply about its families and knows the community and its resources.

 DeKalb has already been identified as a preschool desert.
 Why make it harder for parents to make economic progress?